ijnekenamay/Euro_Scoppy/README.md

 - Two channels of input are available.
 - AC/DC coupling can be selected for each input.
 - ±30V and ±8V can be changed.
+- It is based on an analog front-end PCB designed by [picoLABO](https://picolabo.org/plu2212-dso/)).